Transformers · OrevateAI

 • Hand Sanitizer

-• Any personal medications (clearly labeled and given to camp nurse)
+• Any personal medications (clearly labeled and given to the camp nurse upon arrival)

 For campers prone to acne or other skin sensitivities, pack appropriate facial cleansers or lotions.
 Remember to check your camp’s specific policies on what toiletries are permitted.
-Some camps prohibit aerosol cans.
+Some camps prohibit aerosol cans or specific brands due to environmental concerns.

 Bedding and Sleep Gear: Comfort Away From Home